Fujifilm X100F vs Panasonic FZ300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100F and Panasonic Lumix DMC-FZ300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X100F and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the X100F followed on from the Fujifilm X100T.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Panasonic FZ300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.